How to Build a Test Automation Strategy

 Chris Schwartz

-Once the decision has been made to roll out test automation, the next question is: “How are you actually going to do this?
-What’s the plan?”
-In IT, you have two choices: skip a few days planning and deal with weeks of issues, or invest time building a solid strategy to save precious time during sprints and enhance long-term efforts.
+Once the decision has been made to roll out test automation, the next question is: “How are you actually going to do this?”
+In IT, you have two choices: skip a few days of planning and deal with weeks of issues, or invest time building a solid strategy to save precious time during sprints and enhance long-term efforts.

-This article explains how to create and implement a robust test automation strategy so that your QA team efforts are channeled in the right way.
-When integrated correctly, test automation enables you to fully optimize your product before it's in the hands of your customers.
+This article explains how to create and implement a robust test automation strategy so that your QA team efforts are channeled in the best way.

 Skip ahead to: